 Many speakers at IT conferences these days are regular Twitter users, which perhaps reflects their interests in dissemination and communication.
 The IWMW 2013 event (the final IWMW event organised by UKOLN), for example, hosted 40 speakers and workshop facilitators, all of whom it seems have a Twitter account, as illustrated.

 This image is taken from the Lanyrd entry for the IWMW 2013 event.
 Lanyrd entries have been created for all 19 IWMW events, which provides an easy way of accessing information about the events, the talks and the speakers.
 The speaker information is normally linked to a Twitter or LinkedIn profile, which can help to identify potential members of one’s professional online network.
+(NOTE the Lanyrd service was subsequently withdrawn from service)

 The Twitter or LinkedIn profiles for speakers at the 19 IWMW events held so far can be viewed from the individual Lanyrd entries for the events.
 In addition Twitter lists have been produced for speakers at recent IWMW events (including lists for IWMW 2015, IWMW 2014, IWMW 2013, IWMW 2012, IWMW 2011 and IWMW 2010) as well as an overall Twitter list of IWMW speakers which will be completed shortly.